Gelf Magazine - Looking over the overlooked

 Graphic by Mister Lister.

-Please bring your friends and spread the word to lovers of psychology, science, magic, and general deception.
+Please bring your friends and spread the word to lovers of space, physics, history, mystery and antennas.

 Event Details: